zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

+Copyright (c) 2015, Intel Corporation.

+This Big Data Benchmark for BigBench Specification ("Software") is furnished under license and may only be used or copied in accordance with the terms of that license.
+No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
+The Software is subject to change without notice, and should not be construed as a commitment by Intel Corporation to market, license, sell or support any product or technology.
+Unless otherwise provided for in the license under which this Software is provided, the Software is provided AS IS, with no warranties of any kind, express or implied.
+Except as expressly permitted by the Software license, neither Intel Corporation nor its suppliers assumes any responsibility or liability for any errors or inaccuracies that may appear herein.
+Except as expressly permitted by the Software license, no part of the Software may be reproduced, stored in a retrieval system, transmitted in any form, or distributed by any means without the express written consent of Intel Corporation.

 UNDER DEVELOPMENT -- Post your questions on Google Groups https://groups.google.com/forum/#!forum/big-bench for help in running the workload.

 To collect performance metrics from Hadoop nodes and analyze the resource utilization draw automated charts using MS-Excel, PAT is available for download.